 As a rule, the Board of Directors meets about six to seven times a year (usually at least once per quarter).
 Additional meetings or conference calls are held as and when necessary.
-The Board of Directors held 13 meetings during fiscal year 2015.
+The Board of Directors held 7 meetings during fiscal year 2016.
 The meetings of the Board of Directors usually lasted half a day.
-The average attendance ratio of the Board members at the Board of Directors' meetings was 100%.
 The Chairman determines the agenda and items to be discussed at the Board meetings.
 All members of the Board of Directors can request to add further items on the agenda.

 The CEO, the CFO, the GCOO and the GC, also acting as Secretary to the Board, attend the meetings of the Board of Directors.
 Other members of the Group Executive Committee may attend meetings of the Board of Directors as and when required.
-Members of the Group Executive Committee attended meetings of the Board of Directors in 2015 as follows: CEO 13 meetings, CFO 11 meetings, GCOO 10 meetings, GC 11 meetings, GCCO 1 meeting, COOs of the regions 1 meeting.
+Members of the Group Executive Committee attended meetings of the Board of Directors in 2016 as follows: CEO 7 meetings, CFO 7 meetings, GCOO 6 meetings, GCOO 1 meeting, GRD 1 meeting, GC 7 meetings, CEOs of the five divisions 1 meeting, GM Brazil & Bolivia 1 meeting.

 The Board of Directors also engages specific advisors to address specific matters when required.
-External advisors attended pertinent portions of 2 meetings of the Board of Directors in 2015 in connection with the acquisition projects of the Company.
-The external Auditors attended 3 meetings of the Audit Committee in 2015.
+External advisors attended pertinent portions of 1 meeting of the Board of Directors in 2016 in connection with a 2017 economic outlook presentation.
+The external Auditors attended 2 meetings of the Audit Committee in 2016.